 After spending the day looking at historical sites, why not spend the night in one too.
 There are a number of castles with accommodation, such as Dalhousie Castle and Barony Castle hotel.
 This is a perfect way of making your stay in the Borders that bit more special.
 You can find self-catering cottages in all of the main towns and at all price points.
 Some of the best are located just outside of towns, allowing you to base yourself amongst the wonderful greenery of the region.
-A pine lodge is also a good self-catering option if you fancy a more rustic outdoors atmosphere.
+Dod Mill is a fantastic self-catering option if you fancy a more rustic outdoors atmosphere.
 You’ll also find B&Bs and hotels throughout the region, for all budgets.

 Berwickshire is the part of the Borders area closest to the coast and encompasses lots of pretty little coastal towns and villages.
 Its main towns are Duns, Eyemouth and Coldstream.
 Enjoy scenic coastal walks, pretty harbours, cycling, horse-riding and surfing.
 Learn about its history and culture and enjoy a warm welcome from its people.
 Visit the rugged area around St Abb’s Head to see its seabird colonies.

 Where to Stay in Berwickshire

 The bothy is a bunkhouse-style cottage.
 It’s a cool and cosy barn conversion, once home to dod mill’s animals and machinery.
 This is the place to be if you’re looking for somewhere simple yet stylish to chill out as a two-some, family, or small group